LukeShortCloud/rootpages/src/programming/machine_learning.rst

 -  **SYSTEM** = The persona the AI should have.
 -  TEMPLATE = The prompt template.

-Create a new model from the Modefile.
+Create a new model from the Modelfile.

 .. code-block:: sh